+204. Fine Siberian amethyst and diamond brooch

+In the collection of Madame Tamara Karsavina

+Full descriptions of the

+st and diamond brooch

+ne Tamara Karsavina

-204. Fine Siberian amethyst and diamond brooch In the collection of Madame Tamara Karsavina205.
-Enamel and diamond Iris brooch set in gold In the Collection of Mrs. G. H. KenyonFull descriptions of these brooches in Appendix D
+In the Collection of Mrs. G. H. Kenyon

+Full descriptions of these brooches in Appendix D